HogwartsHoboGame/HH-Game/README.md

 ```

 It is going to ask your password (because of the sudo command).
-If it did not work you can follow this tutorial on youtube: https://www.youtube.com/watch?v=e-whas6qzsu

 For Windows 8 to 10:

 ```sh
 python3 -m pip install pygame==2.0.0.dev6
 ```

-If it did not work you can follow this tutorial on youtube: https://www.youtube.com/watch?v=aduzara-kzw

 ## Contributors